intento/intento-api/README.md

 ## Errors

 Error responses usually include a JSON document in the response body, which contains information about the error.

 Error codes:

-* `400` -- Provider-related errors.
+- `400` -- Provider-related errors.
-* `401` -- Intento: Auth key is missing
+- `401` -- Intento: Auth key is missing
-* `403` -- Intento: Auth key is invalid
+- `403` -- Intento: Auth key is invalid
-* `404` -- Intento: Intent/Provider not found
+- `404` -- Intento: Intent/Provider not found
-* `413` -- Intento: Capabilities mismatch for the chosen provider (too long text, unsupported languages, etc)
+- `413` -- Intento: Capabilities mismatch for the chosen provider (too long text, -nsupported languages, etc)
-* `429` -- Intento: API rate limit exceeded
+- `429` -- Intento: API rate limit exceeded
-* `500` -- Intento: Internal error
+- `500` -- Intento: Internal error
-* `501` -- Intento: Not implemented.
-The server lacks the ability to fulfil the request.
+- `501` -- Intento: Not implemented.
+The server lacks the ability to fulfil the -equest.
 Will be implemented in future.
-* `502` -- Intento: Gateway timeout
+- `502` -- Intento: Gateway timeout

 ## Basic usage

 A simple example of how to use Intento API.

-To translate a text, send a POST request to Intento API at https://api.inten.to/ai/text/translate.
+To translate a text, send a POST request to Intento API at [api.inten.to/ai/text/translate](https://api.inten.to/ai/text/translate).
 Specify the source text, the target language and the desired translation provider in JSON body of the request as in the following example:

 ```sh
 curl -XPOST -H 'apikey: YOUR_API_KEY' 'https://api.inten.to/ai/text/translate' -d '{